battre/autocomplete-attribute-explainer/README.md

   admin-area from the locality, we introduce a constant referency point for cities, regardless of how many levels of depth a website requests on the admin-areas.
-* We introduce a new concept (admin-areaX and localityX) which is different from the old admin-levelX and enables a fresh start for countries where the spec diverged from browser behavior (at least Chrome hard-coded admin-level2 to cities and websites started to rely on that, which makes it hard to fix now).
+* We introduce a new concept (`admin-areaX` and `localityX`) which is different from the old `admin-levelX` and enables a fresh start for countries where the spec diverged from browser behavior (at least Chrome hard-coded admin-level2 to cities and websites started to rely on that, which makes it hard to fix now).
+* We could introduce a concept like `admin-area2+` which would fill `admin-area2` through `admin-area4` (e.g. comma separated), depending on how much information is available, but keep the city for a seapate field.

 #### Disadvantages